sjc5/kiruna/README.md

 ## What is Kiruna?

-Kiruna is an optimizing build tool and live refresh dev server for full-stack Go applications.
-You can think of it as being a lot like Vite, but for Go.
+Kiruna is a live refresh dev server and production-optimizing build tool.
+You can think of it as a Vite alternative for full-stack Go applications.

 ### Dev server features